Alex-Aralis/tack-on/README.md

 expect({ a: 1, b: 2 }::map(succ)).to.deep.equal({ a: 2, b: 3 });
 ```

-## compose
+## `compose`
-Make functions composable with the bind operator.
+Make functions composable with the bind operator.  `compose` assumes functions that take only one argument.

 ### What?